This article will help you read and understand your pathology report for squamous cell carcinoma of the vagina.

 The vagina is part of the female genital tract.
 It forms a canal that starts at the cervix and ends at the vulva on the outside of the body.
 The vagina is lined by special cells called squamous cells that form a barrier on the inner lining of the vagina called the epithelium.
 The tissue beneath the epithelium is called the lamina propria and contains blood vessels and connective tissue.
 Together, the epithelium and lamina propria are called mucosa.

-In many cases, squamous cell carcinoma develops from a pre-cancerous disease called high grade squamous intraepithelial lesion (HSIL).
-HSIL is different from squamous cell carcinoma because in HSIL the abnormal cells are seen only in the epithelium of the vagina.
-A diagnosis of squamous cell carcinoma is made when there is movement of cancer cells from the epithelium into the lamina propria.
-The movement of cancer cells into the lamina propria is called invasion.
+In HSIL the abnormal cells are seen only in the epithelium of the vagina.
+Squamous cell carcinoma develops when the abnormal cells spread from the epithelium into the lamina propria below.
+The spread of cancer cells into the lamina propria is called invasion.

 The diagnosis of squamous cell carcinoma is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The entire tumour is usually then removed in a procedure called an excision or resection.

-Grade is a word pathologists use to describe how different cancer cells look compared to the normal squamous cells in the epidermis.
+Grade is a word pathologists use to describe the difference between the cancer cells and the normal squamous cells in the epithelium.
 The grade can only be determined after tissue has been examined under the microscope.

 The grade is usually divided into three levels of differentiation:

-Tumour extension refers to the distance the cancer cells have traveled from their starting point in the vagina.
+Tumour extension describes how far the cancer cells have traveled from their starting point in the vagina.
 All tumours start in the vagina, however larger tumours can grow to involve the bladder, rectum, or surrounding soft tissue.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.